 Olga Bautista is a life-long resident and community organizer of Chicago’s Southeast Side.
 She is a founding member of Chicago’s Southeast Side Coalition to Ban Petcoke (petroleum coke, or petcoke, is a byproduct of the oil refining process).

 Bryant Williams is a 15-year veteran in industrial hygiene and environmental engineering.
-He currently serves as the Board Chair for the Southeast Environmental Task Force and a Board member at large for the Plant Chicago in addition to his leadership at BK Environmental Industries.
+He currently serves as the Board Chair for the Southeast Environmental Task Force and tbe Vice President of the Board for the Plant Chicago in addition to his leadership at BK Environmental Industries.
 Bryant also served as the manager of engineering for the Cook County Department of Environmental Control, where he was involved in developing and implementing the Demolition Debris Diversion Ordinance, one of the most impactful mandates in the Midwest.
 Bryant holds a degree in biology and environmental science from Olivet College.
 A lifelong resident of Chicago’s Southside, Bryant is using his experience to help establish the Chicagoland area as a world-class model of sustainability.